KseniyaLaurynovich/Diploma_2016-FirstStep-/JuniorIDE/C9.Plugin/README.md

-This is the Cloud9 simple plugin example
+This is the Cloud9 plugin for Junior IDE.